Cart Abandonment

 You can take a leaf out of Amazon’s book by facilitating a one-click procedure.
 Instagram recently introduced a feature where you can click on a product and purchase it directly through the app instead of moving to another website.
 This teaches a lot about what modern shoppers like and use for online shopping.

-4. Eliminate Fear and Uncertainty
+4. Eliminate fear and uncertainty

 One major distinguishing fact between online and physical stores is that you cannot touch and feel a product in online shopping.
 This problem may lead to confusion for the shopper and cart abandonment.
 You can fix this by having a photoshoot that results in high-quality images of your items.
 You can work to convey the most realistic image of a product with the help of product 360-degree videos as well.
 The importance of keeping product descriptions honest and detailed cannot be undermined either.
 Heavily-edited photos are also a no-go area because they lead to more confusion.